paulrosen/zuzus-hot-five/README.md

 Then in firebase go to the zuzus-hot-five firestore database and click "users".
 Change the "admin" field to true.

+After all the users are created, then remove the "sign up" button.

 ## Getting Started

 First, run the development server: